-The Student Senate was selected as the "Most Outstanding Student Government" in Texas by the Texas Junior College Student Government Association for eleven of the past fifteen years.
+The Student Senate was selected as the "Most Outstanding Student Government" in Texas by the Texas Junior College Student Government Association for 11 of the past 15 years.

 The Student Senate represents the student body of Trinity Valley Community College.
-The Student Senate shall act as the governing agency of the student body for the purpose of formulating policy pertaining to the student personnel of the college.
-It is also the purpose of the Student Senate to assist and advise in the planning and administration of the Activity Program and for the purpose of promoting student participation, morale, and welfare on the college campus.
+The Student Senate acts as the governing agency of the student body for the purpose of formulating policy pertaining to the student personnel of the college.
+It is also the purpose of the Student Senate to assist and advise in the planning and administration of activity programs and for the purpose of promoting student participation, morale and welfare on the college campus.

-The president, vice president, secretary, and parliamentarian are elected in the spring semester prior to taking office in the fall.
 The Student Senate is an organization made up of students.
 Meetings are open to all students.

-To be eligible for membership, a student must be recognized as a full-time student and must possess and maintain at least a 2.00 grade average on all courses completed in college.
+To be eligible for membership, a student must be recognized as a full-time student and must possess and maintain at least a 2.0 grade average on all courses completed in college.
+The president, vice president, secretary and parliamentarian are elected in the spring semester prior to taking office in the fall.